napuzba/xpiks-website/_tutorials/interface-single-view.md

 order: 2
 ---

+You can open this view from the <a href="{{site.url}}/tutorials/interface-mainview/">main window</a> if you double-click the image or select it and press "Edit" button.
+In order to close this view you need to click "Back" button.
+All edits made in this view are automatically saved.

 <p>
   <img alt="Single editing view" src="{{site.url}}/images/tutorials/interface/single-artwork-window.png" class="small-12 large-12" />
 </p>

 <br />

-You can open this view if you double-click the image or select it and press "Edit" button.
-In order to close this view you need to click "Back" button.
-All edits made in this view are automatically saved.
 There're following important areas:

 <br />